-During 2023, the Group made investments in several development projects, consisting of payroll expenses and other costs totaling Euros 28,478 thousand (Euros 26,807 thousand in 2022), for which the associated development expenditures met the requirements for capitalization.
+During 2024, the Group made investments in several development projects, consisting of payroll expenses and other costs totaling Euros 23,797 thousand (Euros 28,478 thousand in 2023), for which the associated development expenditures met the requirements for capitalization.

-Trademarks, industrial property and customer relationships includes trademarks for an amount of Euros 13,205 thousand (Euros 816 thousand in 2022), customer relationships totalling Euros 2,754 thousand (Euros 3,226 thousand in 2022) and industrial properties for an amount of Euros 3,431 thousand (Euros 0 thousand in 2022).
+Trademarks, industrial property and customer relationships includes trademarks for an amount of Euros 489 thousand (Euros 13,205 thousand in 2023), customer relationships totalling Euros 2,376 thousand (Euros 2,754 thousand in 2023) and industrial properties for an amount of Euros 0 thousand (Euros 3,431 thousand in 2023).

-The total additions of internally developed intangibles (Development Costs and Software) were Euros 26,182 thousand (Euros 20,204 thousand in 2022) corresponds to the capitalization carried out by the Group in relation to the product development process, specially for the DC product under the names of Quasar and Supernova, AC product under the names of Pulsar, Cooper and Commander and MyWallbox software.
+The total additions of internally developed intangibles (Development Costs and Software) were Euros 19,696 thousand (Euros 26,182 thousand in 2023) corresponds to the capitalization carried out by the Group in relation to the product development process, especially for the DC products under the names of Quasar, Supernova and Hypernova, AC products under the names of Pulsar, and MyWallbox software.